hashguide/cryptoist.org_guides/README.md

 In this guide, I will be showing you how to verify smart contracts on POA's Blockscout Block Explorer.
 Blockscout is an Open Source Ethereum Block Explorer which will work with any EVM-based blockchain network.
 Blockscout is a masterpiece provided to the Ethereum Developer Community & has been introduced as a deployable application on Amazon's AWS Computing Sector.

 ## Before we begin
-To follow along with this guide, make sure you already have a Smart Contract deployed to a Blockchain Network that is supported by the offical Blockscout.com block explorer or seperate instance that could be deployed by other teams in the crypto space.
+To follow along with this guide, make sure you already have a Smart Contract deployed to a Blockchain Network that is supported by the offical Blockscout.com block explorer or separate instance that could be deployed by other teams in the crypto space.
 Blockchains supported by Blockscout.com are; xDai, POA Core & POA Sokol Test, Ethereum Classic, & RSK.

 ### Need a contract to verify?
 If you do not have a smart contract deployed to one of these networks, you could begin with my other guide showing you how to Deploy your own ERC20 Token to POA's Sokol Test Network.
 The ERC20 Deployment guide uses the solidity development tool Truffle to deploy & manage contracts & we used OpenZeppelin library of smart contracts to write our token contract using ERC Standard contracts we already know have been tested.